marionlamoureux/nifi_pseudonymisation_HoL/README.md

 # Nifi Pseudonymisation - Hands-on Lab

-The purpose of the lab is to cover various anonymisation technics available in CDP private Cloud and Nifi.
+The purpose of the lab is to cover various pseudonymisation technics available in CDP private Cloud and Nifi.
+We'll focus on reversible techniques, by opposition to anonimyzation that is not reversible.*

 Summary:
 - Use Nifi processor